EarthScope/GNSS-PPP-ETL/README.md

 maintained by different IGS analysis centers, each with its own directory layout, naming convention, and update cadence.

-**GNSS-PPP-ETL** eliminates the manual bookkeeping.
+**GNSSommelier** eliminates the manual bookkeeping.
 Given a date and a processing task definition, it resolves every required product across all registered centers, downloads and decompresses the files into a structured local workspace, and tracks what was fetched in reproducible lock files.
 For